ReiGnboW86/breakbot/README.md

 Removes the targeted user from its role as a Supreme Break Commander, demoting them to a regular human being again.

+# !role

+Displays some fun information about which your role in the breakbot world is.

+Example: !role

 # Latest Updates

-Rewrote alot of the code, optimizing it.
-Requires more testing to make sure all functions are working as intended now.
-Added the !setcommander @username command to be able to assign Break Operators other than the admin
+Added the !promote @username & !demote @username command to be able to assign Break Operators other than the admin Added a fun little !role message to check which role you have

 # Current thoughts

-Add a custom role for Amanda to control the bot aswell (Supreme Break Commander) (Implemented)

 Ask for input from the user if the break is over 30 minutes to confirm its a lunch break or not, otherwise default to normal break